gayatrig19/the-unplugged-club/README.md

 ### Responsiveness
 - The site is designed to be flexible, fluid and responsive on all screen sizes.
 Website has been checked for responsiveness through Chrome Development tools.
 In order to do this, the following steps have been taken:
-  1. Open the browser
+  1. Open the browser.
   2. Navigate to The UNPLUGGED CLUB website <https://gayatrig19.github.io/the-unplugged-club/>
   3. Right click anywhere on the page and got to "Inspect" to open Development Tools.
-  4. Click on drop down menu: "Dimensions: Responsive" and choose "Responsive"
+  4. Click on drop down menu: "Dimensions: Responsive" and choose "Responsive".
   5. Drag the side of the screen and change screen size, making sure the website looks good from 320px and up.
 Here, ensure there is consistency in design of the website on every screen size from small(mobile devices) to larger(desktop devices) and no scorll bar is showing for layout of site.

 - Expected Result: Each page is responsive and user friendly when viewing the website on small and large screens.The pages have no design or accessibility issue in any of the screen sizes from 320px and up.